The DuPont Model Return on Equity Formula for Beginners

 As a matter of fact, a great many personal fortunes have been built by enterprising men and women who have searched for promising companies that were managed far below their theoretical DuPont Return on Equity figure.

-Final Thoughts on Using the DuPont Return on Equity Method
+Final Thoughts on Using the DuPont ROE Method

 Despite its seemingly mundane mathematical premise, changing your mindset to view the world through the eyes of the DuPont model is a bit like giving yourself a superpower.
 Apply the insights you garner wisely and you can make a lot of money or, just as importantly, avoid disasters that could have otherwise harmed your portfolio.